-Due to computational time restraints, all of the examples in the tutorial use only one meteorology grid and one concentration grid at a time.
-However, it is simple to configure the model to use multiple grids.
-When multiple meteorology grids are defined a particle will be transported and dispersed using the finest resolution grid available at the particle's location and time.
+Due to computational time restraints, most of the examples in the tutorial use only one meteorology grid and one concentration grid at a time.
+However, it is simple to configure the model to use multiple grids for each.
+In a previous example, when multiple meteorology grids were defined, the particle was transported and dispersed using the finest resolution grid available at the particle's location.
 When multiple concentration grids are defined, a particle contributes mass to all grids defined at the particle's location.

 - The menu is initially populated with the Grid #1 values.
 To create a finer resolution grid that is only applied near the release location rather than the whole domain, move the grid center slightly west to -82.5, decrease the spatial resolution from 0.25 to 0.05 degrees, decrease the span to 5.0 in both latitude and longitude, and give it a unique file name such as hysplit2FG.bin.
 This fine grid needs only to be active for the first 12 hours and can be turned off at 26 06.
 Now save the results to close all the input menus and rerun the model.

-- When the run has completed open the Display / Concentration / Contours menu and select the FG input file.
-To standardize the image between different display options, select the rings and map center check boxes and change the ring distance to 50 km and increase the zoom to 100%.
+- When the run has completed open the Concentration / Display / Concentration / Contours menu and select the FG input file.
+To standardize the image between different display options, select the rings and map center check boxes and change the ring distance to 50 km.

 - The resulting image after 6 hours for the second output period 2100-0000 can be compared with the 0.25 degree resolution result.
 At this near source distance, realistic simulations require finer concentration grids.

 This example demonstrated the use of multiple air concentration grids.
 Multiple grids can be used to optimize computational resources because the model will dynamically adjust the integration time step at the particle's location to be consistent with the local grid resolution.